 Jamie Hull, formerly from Berkhamsted, is an adventurer, former British Army Reservist and motivational speaker.
 He was 32 when his life changed dramatically.
 He was training to be a pilot in the USA when his engine caught fire during a training flight, with the cockpit on fire and his plane rapidly descending towards the ground.
 He knew that saving his life required coolness of thought, swiftness of action, bravery and a lot of luck.

 After more than 60 operations he has rebuilt his life - taking on challenges for Help for Heroes.
 His story and strength of character are an inspiration to those who hear him speak.
 He is preparing his autobiography, which should be in book shops soon.
-Find out more about Jamie on his website.

 Volunteer Sue Rose, who has won a Mayor's Award for her volunteering, has been the Poppy Appeal Organiser of the Hemel Hempstead Branch of The Royal British Legion for 23 years.
 She is also the Branch Chairman.
 The Royal British Legion provides lifelong support to serving and ex-service personnel and their families.
 The Hemel Hempstead branch has supported the Dacorum Armed Forces Day events every year, raising much needed funds for the Poppy Appeal.